-It’s just not possible to read about the history and culture of Ireland and Northern Ireland without invoking the ghost of Saint Patrick.
-An easy day trip from Belfast takes you to Downpatrick parish and the historic town of Downpatrick.
-Here you can visit Down Cathedral (a church of Ireland Cathedral), the graveyard that is the burial place of Saint Patrick, and the High Cross, the Quoile River, and the Mound of Down.
+It’s just not possible to read about the history and culture of Ireland and Northern Ireland without invoking the ghost of Saint Patrick and here’s an easy day trip from Belfast to visit Downpatrick Cathedral and Saint Patrick’s Grave.
+Take a self-guided trip to Down Cathedral (a church of Ireland Cathedral), the graveyard that is the burial place of Saint Patrick, the High Cross, the Quoile River, and the Mound of Down.

 Who was Saint Patrick?